-According to the DBIR 2019, C-level executives have become the number one target for social engineering attacks and are increasingly and proactively targeted by social breaches.
+According to the DBIR 2019, C-level executives have become the number one target for social engineering attacks (also think phishing) and are increasingly and proactively targeted by social breaches.
 This increase goes hand in hand with a rise of social engineering attacks with financial motivation.
 And, indeed, what better targets than the people who are closest to an organization’s most important and sensitive information?

 Social engineering attacks with financial motivation and the C-suite